 TECH 431 - Capstone Design Project (4)

 This is a project completed under the direction of a faculty member.
 Students will design, model, test, and report results of their project.
+This is a Writing in the Discipline (WID) course.
 6 contact hours.

 Prerequisite: Senior standing; all content courses must be completed; 27 credits in content area; 2.75 GPA in content area.